TomPace101/nanopore_diffusion/notes.md

 _TODO_ use hash or other basename as a top directory?  maybe not.
 Right now, this base name isn't stored.
 That seems to be an issue for the data collection as well.

+The issue is only going to get worse if we don't do this.
+So, eventually, you will do this.

 _TODO_ a way to clean up meshes and solutions that are no longer desired This would be a lot easier if you use the hash as a base folder.